hspil/hspil.github.io/630m-monitoring.md

 * Bias tee power injector
 * Active E-field probe antenna

-The most difficult problem is keeping rf noise from the computer, receiver, and associated $&!#^%&^ switch mode power supplies from travelling up the shild of the coäx to the antenna.
+The most difficult problem is keeping rf noise from the computer, receiver, and associated $&!#^%&^ switch mode power supplies from travelling up the shield of the coäx to the antenna.
 I found that it was vital to provide the shield of the coäx a good rf connection to ground.
 There was an existing RG-6 passthrough in the wall of my room that was formerly used for satellite TV which I am reusing.
 Outside I have a female to female F connector block with a grounding lug that is connected to a water spigot.
 The E-field probe is mounted about 10' up on a piece of PVC pipe.

 ## Software Setup